Let’s inaugurate our blog’s new category called “Trust Your Fraud Expert,” where you can periodically find interesting analysis by our experts.

 • Identifying malware acting within a particular environment, even without having to analyze that particular instance;

-Obtaining comprehensive information about the malware, which is crucial for analysts to understand the possible range of impacts.
+Obtaining comprehensive information about the malware is crucial for analysts to understand the possible range of impacts.

-This engine is integrated with SEAP® and is part of our Cognitive Security Platform®, designed to protect your mobile app from the inside and modeled with advanced machine learning algorithms and implemented as a result of long-term business intelligence tasks.
+This engine is integrated with SEAP® and is part of our Cognitive Security Platform®, designed to protect your mobile app from the inside and modeled with advanced machine learning algorithms and implemented due to long-term business intelligence tasks.